 To me, it was sensible to have the trigger pull distance and sight controlled by all those adjusting screws.
-Maybe the company's lawyers say it was a reckless thing to do.
-I think some users don't understand whats 'safe' and set the traversion American Page 18 also think now that the housing of the parts is wrong.
-'There's a bound opportunity for small debris, foreign material to become trapped within that housing and then change the 'fit' or clearances of the internal parts.
+Maybey the company's lawyers bay it was a reckless thing to do.
+I think some users don't understand whats 'safe' and set the travintiffor Asnendix Page 18 also think now that the housingof the parts is wrong. ("finiterialia" Motion) too much opportunity for small debris, foreign material to be-NAN JOON come trapped within that housing and then change the fit' or clearances of the internal parts.
 Who knows?
-I think it was found necessary to drill a "drain" hole in the die-cast shotgun trigger plate merely because debris from wads would blow back. settle and accumulate in the blind space beneath the sear and then interfers with the operation of the sear when the buildup became gross.
+I think it was found necessary to drill a "drain" hole in the die-cast shotgun trigger plate merely because debris from wads would blow back, settle and accumulate in the blind space beneath the sear and then interfere with the operation of the sear when the buildup became gross.